jacobtomlinson/canary-ci-example/README.md

 # Container Canary CI Example

-This repo shows an example of building a container and validating it using [Container Canary](https://github.com/NVIDIA/container-canary).
+This repo shows an example of building a container and validating it using [Container Canary](https://github.com/NVIDIA/container-canary) in GitHub Actions.

 - [app.py](app.py) contains our application code.
 - [Dockerfile](Dockerfile) contains our container image specification.